Define Ports and Domains

 Adding Basic authentication to Service

 Ideally when deploying a Service it is a good idea to protect publicly exposed ports using some form of authentication.
-You can add a username password based authentication to your endpoints.
+You can add a username password based authentication to your endpoints or JWT-based authentication to your services.

 Via the User Interface (UI)